 …and as many other questions as we can cram into 90 minutes.

-This is a zero-PowerPoint live discussion.
-Join hundreds of concerned real estate investors for a frank and brutally honest discussion on what this black swan event means for your assets, life and real estate prospects.
+Join hundreds of concerned real estate investors for a frank and brutally honest discussion on what the upcoming election means for your assets and real estate prospects.

 Meet The Esteemed Panelists On This Town Hall